-TEHRAN, Iran (AP) _ Hundreds of university students cut classes today to rally behind Iran's president, whose reforms movement suffered a blow this week when hard-line opponents closed down 13 pro-democracy newspapers and magazines.
+TEHRAN, Iran (AP) _ Hundreds of university students stayed away from classes today to rally behind Iran’s president, whose reforms movement suffered a blow this week when hard-line opponents closed down 13 pro-democracy newspapers and magazines.

 At the Khajeh Naseer Technical University in Tehran, more than 300 students cut classes and assembled on the lawn outside the main building to hear speakers addressing them through loudspeakers.

 ``Stand firm Khatami, stand firm Khatami,″ chanted the young men and women, sitting under a pleasant morning sun, many sipping tea and munching cookies.